-With a full complement of 48 cars running on the track at any one time, Le Mans will push any driver's ability to breaking point
+With a full complement of 48 cars running on the track at any one time, Le Mans will push any driver's ability to breaking point even extends to modelling the car classes' different coloured headlights.
+With the slower GT1s, their drivers need to know to get out of the way of faster traffic at night.
+Flashing your headlights is the accepted Le Mans solution and one that the game will implement.
+Destruction derby Realism has also had a physical impact on vehicle modelling.

-Destruction derby

-Realism has also had a physical impact on vehicle modelling.
 In contrast to the niceties of Gran Turismo, where manufacturers' strict requirements prevented cars suffering collision damage, the 24 consultant race teams here are happy to allow their cars to be run into the ground.
 And with motoring giants such as Jaguar, AMG Mercedes and Nissan mixing it with specialist marques such as Kremer, Konrad and Marcos, it's quite a breakthrough.
 "What we said was, 'Look, this is an outrageous race over 24 hours," says Jobling.
 "In the real race cars have turbochargers that blow up, tyres that shred, and cars that come back on three wheels.
-We've said, 'This is a game where bits will fall off the cars and flames will come out of the engine compartment, like they do in the real race.'
-We're not doing anything that's not realistic."
-Even tyre manufacturers such as Michelin and Dunlop accept that if drivers leave strips of black rubber around the track, it won't be long before they're limping back into the pits.
+We've said, 'This is a game where bits will fall off the cars and flames will come out of the